 The New National Curriculum

-From September 2014 the primary school curriculum has had a radical shake - up.
-Click on the link to below to for an explanation of what this means for you and your child
+In September 2014 the primary school curriculum had a radical shake - up.
+Click on the link to below to for an explanation of what this looks like for you and your child

 The School Curriculum

 Our children learn through a wide variety of experiences in a stimulating environment.
 Through the curriculum, we work to develop the intellectual, social, emotional, physical, creative and spiritual potential of each child.

 The Reception Class follows the Early Years Foundation Stage Curriculum.
 Children work towards achieving the Early Learning Goals in six areas of learning: